 Knowledge of an explicit, falsifiable psychological theory should not provide the (unaided) knower with the means to falsify it at will in every empirical context.
-Put another way, psychological theories should not turn to out to be nonfulfilling propheties any more than they should be fulfilling.
-In practice, this means that the scientist should be confident than an experimental or field design exists that allows the theory to be tested despite the subject’s knowledge of the theory.
+Put another way, psychological theories should not turn out to to be nonfulfilling propheties any more than they should be fulfilling.
+In practice, this means that the scientist should be confident that an experimental or field design exists that allows the theory to be tested despite the subject’s knowledge of the theory.
 I call this the non-oxymoron criterion. (pp. 1-2)

 Luce, R. D. (1995).
 Four tensions concerning mathematical modeling in psychology.
 Annual Review of Psychology, 46, 1-26.